ferrocene/ferrocene/ferrocene/doc/user-manual/src/using-compiler/executable.rst

 Building an executable
 ======================

-This chapter describes how to build an executable using Ferrocene's rustc compiler.
+This chapter describes how to build an executable using rustc.

 The examples in this chapter assume the following directory structure: